 Directions on making pumpkin dip

-Prep: Preheat oven to 350 degrees
+Prep: Preheat the oven to 350 degrees

 - Cut the small sugar pumpkin into four pieces.
-Remove the seeds and veins, brush the pumpkin with extra virgin olive oil.
+Remove the seeds and veins, and brush the pumpkin with extra virgin olive oil.
 Add sea salt and freshly cracked black peppercorns.

 - Place the pumpkin on a cookie sheet and bake for 20 minutes or until the flesh of the pumpkin is soft.
 Remove the pumpkin from the oven and allow it to cool until it is safe enough to handle.